-Sefton's general arrangements and policies about transport to and from schools other than special schools are set out below.
-We make no arrangements for transport to and from Independent schools, other than for pupils who we place in non-maintained special schools.
+Sefton's general arrangements and policies about transport to and from schools can be found on the website Home to School Transport | The Sefton Directory.
+A summary of polices and arrangements can be found below.

+We make no arrangements for transport to and from independent schools, other than for pupils who we place in non-maintained special schools.

-Sefton will meet the travelling expenses of pupils who go to school full time by providing either a Solo/Trio ticket or an Arriva bus ticket (or equivalent) for eligible children.
+Sefton will meet the travelling expenses of pupils who go to school full time by providing either a Metro/Trio ticket (or equivalent) for eligible children.

-Statutory regulations (where the Local Authority must provide transport and travelling expenses for primary age children) who meet the eligibility criteria.
+Statutory regulations (where the local authority must provide transport and travelling expenses for primary age children) who meet the eligibility criteria.